agentplexus/stats-agent-team/presentation.md

 ---

 <!--
 The third challenge was search integration.
-Web search APIs are not free, and different organizations prefer different providers.
+Web search A P Is are not free, and different organizations prefer different providers.
 We needed flexibility here too.
 The metasearch library provided the abstraction we needed.
+[PAUSE:1500]
+This was similar to the L L M challenge but for search.
+Web search A P Is cost money.
+Serper costs fifty dollars a month for five thousand queries.
+Serp A P I has different pricing tiers.
+Some teams already have contracts with specific providers.
+Others want to use mock data during development to avoid A P I costs.
+Each search A P I returns results in different formats, with different fields and structures.
+We needed the same kind of abstraction we built for L L Ms. The metasearch library solves this by providing a unified search interface.
+You call search normalized, and it returns a standard result format regardless of which provider is actually doing the search.
+This means the research agent doesn't need to know or care whether it's using Serper, Serp A P I, or a mock provider.
+Flexibility without complexity.
 [PAUSE:2500]
 -->